aravadikesh/320-Team-3-BackEnd/README.md

 ## Project Overview

-This is the back-end repo for the UMOC Web Locker built by Arav Adikesh, Inbar Artzi, and Ian McKenna.
+This is the back-end repo for the UMOC Web Locker.
+The UMOC Web Locker is a web application that allows users (primarily members of the UMass Outing Club) to view the available gear in the physical gear locker and check-out any items they need for personal or club use.

 ## Table of Contents